v-mourajr/i2b2-llm-workshop/README.md

 Developed by Valdery Moura Junior, PhD, MBA, at the **Center for AI and Biomedical Informatics for the Learning Healthcare System (CAIBILS)**, Massachusetts General Brigham, for the i2b2 Annual Symposium.

 This material is for educational use only.
 No guarantees are made regarding accuracy or completeness.
-Unless stated otherwise, it may be shared and adapted with proper attribution.---
+Unless stated otherwise, it may be shared and adapted with proper attribution.

 ---
 By following this guide, you’ll be ready to explore and apply cutting-edge LLM techniques to real-world patient notes using open tools and models.